krauskopf/node-red-contrib-car-bmw/README.md

 * 2019-Jun-17: 0.1.2 - Added diagnosis message if VIN has invalid format.
 * 2021-Sep-08: 0.2.0
   * Refactored code to make token handling more stable.
 Token is no longer cached on disk.
-  * Added possibility to get statistics of last trip and all trips.
+  * Added service to get statistics of last trip and all trips.
+  * Added service to get destinations.
+  * Added service to get car status.
+  * Fixed service to get charging profile.

 ## Credits